Check out our bollard cover sizing guide

-All you will need: a ruler or tape measure, a camera or note pad and pen.
+All you will need to measure your bollards is: a ruler or tape measure, a camera or note pad and pen.

 Bollard covers or sleeves are a very simple and low cost way of creating eye catching temporary signs, that use existing street bollards as their support, and to keep them in place.